These programs include school and residential programs serving children and adolescents with ASD, brain injury and other neurodevelopmental disorders.

 Our Doctoral Internship Program is accredited by the American Psychological Association (APA)* and is a member program of the Association of Psychology Postdoctoral and Internship Centers (APPIC).

-Internship Admissions, Support, and Initial Placement Data (PDF) Coming Soon!
+Internship Admissions, Support, and Initial Placement Data 2025 (PDF)

-The Internship Program is based on the scientist-practitioner model of training with a focus on the contemporary practice of applied behavior analysis.
+The Internship Program is based on the scientist-practitioner model of training with a focus on the practice of professional psychology integrated with applied behavior analysis.
 Our interpretation of this model holds that the scientist-practitioner is a psychologist who:

 The Internship Program prepares students for integrated science and practice through three principal training components: 1) structured field training, 2) a sequence of didactic training, and 3) mentored research projects.
 These components are described below.